2025 Admissions guidance

 The University is fully committed to support applicants with extenuating circumstances.

 The University is mindful that not all applicants will want to share their extenuating circumstances with their Academic Referee.
-Alternatively, the applicant can provide details of their circumstances directly to us by completing the Extenuating Circumstances form which can be requested via our online enquiry form (choose Extenuating Circumstances from the category drop down options)
+Alternatively, the applicant can provide details of their circumstances directly to us by completing the Extenuating Circumstances form which can be requested via our online enquiry form (choose Extenuating Circumstances from the category drop down options).

 Enquire online

-Any information provided by the applicant on their extenuating circumstances will be treated confidentially, however we may require further supporting documentation such as medical letters which should be uploaded to Applicant Self Service (full details will be provided via email).
+Any information provided by the applicant on their extenuating circumstances will be treated sensitively and confidentially, however we may require further supporting documentation such as medical letters which should be uploaded to Applicant Self Service (full details will be provided via email).
 Applicants are encouraged not to use their personal statement to present extenuating circumstances as the extenuating circumstances form is a better way for this information to be assessed.

 We expect information from applicants who have experienced any of the extenuating circumstances listed below including, but not limited to: